VLF Tan Delta Test Equipment

 - Category: Cable Testing and Diagnostics

-Very low frequency (VLF) tan delta testing is a precise and non-destructive method to provide information on the extent of ageing in cable insulation.
+The very low frequency (VLF) tan delta test is a precise and non-destructive method to provide information on the extent of aging in cable insulation.
 The test applies an AC sinusoidal waveform at 0.1 Hz frequency and measures the degree of real power dissipation (or losses) in a dielectric material.
-Knowledge and understanding of the cable condition can help to reduce unnecessary outages and to assist in condition-based and cost-optimized maintenance programs.
+Knowledge and understanding of the cable condition can help to reduce unnecessary outages and assist in condition-based and cost-optimized maintenance programs.

 What is tan delta?